CliMA/Oceananigans.jl/docs/src/index.md

 two-dimensional setups to complex three-dimensional simulations --- and so that as much code as possible is shared between the different architectures, models, and grids.

+Oceananigans.jl is developed by the [Climate Modeling Alliance](https://clima.caltech.edu).

 ## Getting help

 If you are interested in using Oceananigans.jl or are trying to figure out how to use it, please feel free to ask us